 If you decide to go ahead with a plan to raffle your house, you will need to ensure that everything is transparent and legal when doing so.

-Organising a property raffle that meets its legal obligations is the route to success.
+Organising one that meets its legal obligations is the route to success.
 Also, you should:

 - Remember too that you will need a Gambling Commission licence to run the lottery, but if you opt for a competition then this is not an issue for the Commission.

 - The rules around buying a ticket should be 100% clear and the conditions must not break the rules set out by the Gambling Commission.